ZebraDevs/datawedge-MAUI-SampleApp/README.md

 ## Latest updates (Apr.2025)

 - "Import Profile" button is now available.
 By default, Profile0 is the default profile.
-By pushing the Inport Profile button, a specific, asset-predefined profile gets imported and associated to this app.
+By pushing the Import Profile button, a specific, asset-predefined profile gets imported and associated to this app.
 - Check it's working with the "DW Active Profile", to see the currently set default profile.
 - If you make changes to the "com.ndzl.dwmaui" profile, remind that a new import will overwrite your changes.
+- Code behind the "Import Profile" button is credit by Laurent Trudu - Thanks Laurent!

 - ![image](https://github.com/user-attachments/assets/6a9c1c93-c56e-4240-ad09-edd5eb7093a7)